Lochnivar/ashverse/books/book-02-the-fire/README.md

 The narrative follows multiple storylines: raids across borders, economic boycotts that strangle the Confederate economy, and the role of leaders like Robert Toombs whose suicidal arrogance helps kill slavery in practice.
 Through economic warfare, border conflicts, and diplomatic maneuvering, slavery becomes unsustainable—dying in practice while remaining legal.

-The Fairfax and Meade families continue to observe and sometimes intervene, their multi-generational perspectives providing insight into the patterns of history.
+The Fairfax and Haskell families continue to observe and sometimes intervene, their multi-generational perspectives providing insight into the patterns of history.
 By December 1894, slavery is dead in practice, though it remains on the books.

 ## Key Characters
 - **Robert Toombs** - Confederate leader whose suicidal arrogance contributes to slavery's death in practice
 - **Fairfax Family** - Continuing their role as observers/participants
-- **Meade Family** - Continuing their role as observers/participants
+- **Haskell Family** - Continuing their role as observers/participants
 - **Confederate Leaders** - Struggling to maintain their nation while slavery dies
 - **Native Leaders** - Running the new super-states
 - **Union Politicians** - Navigating relations with multiple neighbors